 The complete printable recipe is below in the recipe card for your convenience.

-Wash and dry the jalapeños.
-Cut the peppers into ¼" thickness, discarding the stem.
-Leave the pith and seeds for extra heat.
+Wash and dry the peppers.
+Cut them into small slices ¼" thick, discarding the stem.

-Make sure all peppers are fully submerge in the brine.
-Close the jar and set aside at room temperature away from direct sunlight.
+Ensure all peppers are fully submerged in the brine at room temperature, away from direct sunlight.
 A fermentation weight or a few cabbage leaves helps keep everything submerged.

 After 48 hours, begin daily burping the jar to release the carbon dioxide gasses.
-You will continue this for at least 2 weeks.
+For best results, continue to do this for at least two weeks.

-Do a taste test to make sure you capture that perfect tang and sourness and at this point, transfer the fermented jalapeños to the refrigerator.
+Do a taste test to ensure you capture that perfect tang and sourness, and at this point, transfer the fermented jalapeños to the refrigerator.

 Helpful Tools & Links